JMU Major: Interior Architecture

-Interior Design is a major offered by the School of Art, Design and Art History, within the College of Visual and Performing Arts.
+Interior Architecture is a major offered by the School of Art, Design and Art History, within the College of Visual and Performing Arts.
 As part of the Bachelor of Fine Arts degree (B.F.A.)
-Interior Design educates leaders in the profession of interior design and offers an intensive education in the design process.
+Interior Architecture educates leaders in the profession of interior architecture and offers an intensive education in the architecture process.
 The curriculum instills purpose, craft, technological competence and versatile thinking.

 For further information, visit the School of Art, Design and Art History website.

 A portfolio review is not required, but highly recommended, for prospective freshmen.
 The school hosts on-campus Portfolio Review Days in November and January.
 Faculty members also attend National Portfolio Review Days held off-campus (locations determined each fall).

 Incoming freshmen should declare interior architecture as their major when registering for orientation; however, students must apply for full admission into the major once all lower-division prerequisite studio art courses are completed.
 See section below on "Admission to the Major."

 Entering Transfer Students and Currently Enrolled Major Changers